-To enter the country, visitors must have a valid passport or proof of sufficient funds to sustain themselves during their stay in Brunei.
-Travellers of all nationalities (excluding Israeli passport holders) may obtain a 72-hour transit visa upon arrival.
+To enter the country, visitors must have a valid passport or proof of sufficient funds to sustain themselves during their stay in Brunei Darussalam.
+Travellers of all nationalities excluding Israeli passport holders may obtain a 72-hour transit visa upon arrival.

-Other visitors needing to stay in Brunei for a short (Short/Social Visit Visa) or extended (Professional Visa or Business Visit Visa) period must obtain a visa (if applicable) from the Brunei Darussalam diplomatic missions abroad.
-For further information regarding visa and entry procedures, please visit www.mofat.gov.bn.
+Other visitors needing to stay in Brunei for a short (Short/Social Visit Visa) or extended (Professional Visa or Business Visit Visa) period must obtain a visa from the Brunei Darussalam diplomatic missions abroad if applicable.
+For further information regarding visa and entry procedures, please visit www.mfa.gov.bn.

 Visitors aged 17 and above are allowed to carry the following items no more than the stated amount: